jgarber623/sixtwothree.org/src/blog/_posts/2014-06-11-sending-webmentions-with-craft.md

 ---

-In true IndieWeb fashion, I've published this on my own blog first and syndicated it on [Viget's Extend blog](http://viget.com/extend/sending-webmentions-with-craft).
+In true IndieWeb fashion, I've published this on my own website first and syndicated it on [Viget's Extend blog](http://viget.com/extend/sending-webmentions-with-craft).